VishnuPratapGit/VishnuPratapGit/README.md

 I'm a passionate software developer with a keen interest in Full Stack Web Development.
 I love exploring new technologies and continuously improving my skills.

-- 🔭 I’m currently working on building video sharing platform.
+- 🔭 I’m currently working on building MERN Stack Project VideoShare.
-- 🌱 I’m currently learning mongo aggregation pipeline.
+- 🌱 I’m currently learning MongoDB aggregation pipelines.
 - 👯 I’m looking to collaborate in MERN Projects.
 - 📫 How to reach me: vishnupratap626@gmail.com